amankr1279/btp/README.md

     Simlulate the voltage source using ".tran 150m" command and observe the waveforms

 Thus, from the above steps we are able to convert any 28*28 digit image to it's corresponding spike signals.

+## Refernce Paper
+This is the [link](https://ieeexplore.ieee.org/document/6894575/figures#figures) of IEEE Paper currently being studied for BTP.